"This lady is a big breath of fresh air in our cynical age." -- John Nichols.

 YOUR EYES

 Novelist, poet, essayist, translator Cesare Pavese (1908-1950) was a towering figure of twentieth century Italian letters.
-This volume, the second book from Palisade Press (www.palisadepress.com) gathers his final poetic output -- the two short series "Earth and Death" and "Death Will Come and Will Have Your Eyes" -- with accompanying English translations by Patrizia de Rachewiltz and Craig Smith, with ink drawings by Lynda Smith.
+This volume gathers his final poetic output -- the two short series "Earth and Death" and "Death Will Come and Will Have Your Eyes" -- with accompanying English translations by international poet Patrizia de Rachewiltz and Craig Smith, with ink drawings by Lynda Smith.